oVirt/ovirt-containers/README.md

 oc create -f os-manifests/node -R
 ```

-### change the hostname for the ovirt-engine deployment according to the
+### Change the hostname for the ovirt-engine deployment
-hostname that was assigned to the associated route
+According to the hostname that was assigned to the associated route
 ```
 oc set env dc/ovirt-engine -c ovirt-engine OVIRT_FQDN=$(oc describe routes ovirt-engine | grep "Requested Host:" | cut -d: -f2 | xargs)
 ```

-### unpause ovirt-engine deployment
+### Unpause ovirt-engine deployment
 ```
 oc patch dc/ovirt-engine --patch '{"spec":{"paused": false}}'
 ```

-### provide login info
+### Provide login info
 ```
 echo "Now you can login as developer user to the $PROJECT project, the server is accessible via web console at $(minishift console --url)"
 ```